 Use this variable to change the escape character sequence.
 The default escape character sequence you use to switch from a system console session back to ALOM is #. (pound-period).
-You can specify the first of the two characters to customize the escape character sequence.
-The second character must always be a period (.).
+You can specify a minimum of two characters and a maximum of six characters to customize the escape character sequence.